blockmason/link-workshop-tor/activity4/activity4b.md

 We will now incorporate your custom ERC-20 token into your app to record payments on the public Ropsten blockchain.
 The existing code from Part 1 of this activity has been slightly modified and the code to complete for Part 2 is shown in `src/js/app-multichain.js`.

 A few changes to note:
 * We have 2 sets of client ID's and Secrets.
-This is due to the Ownership API's using one set of auth and the Token APIs using the other set.
-Note that the `accessToken(..)` function now takes in parameters so that we can use multiple auth credentials.
+This is due to the Ownership APIs using one set of auth and the Token APIs using the other set.
+Note that the `accessToken(..)` function now takes in the `clientId` and `clientSercret` as parameters so that we can use multiple auth credentials.

 * A `tokenConversionRate` is set to convert the price from your custom token to CAD on the front-end.
 We do this because we want the end-user to interact with our DApp just as they would with any regular web App - from their perspective, **they do not even need to know that the underlying infrastructure consists of blockchains or that payments are facilited using your custom tokens.** The end-user would pay via credit card for example, and Link then manages the payments - this is why we sent our custom ERC-20 token to Link earlier.